LucasMaspero/OpenAPI/README.md

 * #### Docker:
 To access swagger ui documentation web page within docker go to 'http://localhost:80/'
-    * **'docker-build-image'**: builds docker image ("security-api-documentation-image") for swagger ui documentation web page.
+    * **'docker-build'**: builds docker image ("security-api-documentation-image") for swagger ui documentation web page.
-    * **'docker-run-image'**: runs docker container ("security-api-documentation-container") based on the built docker image.
+    * **'docker-run**: runs docker container ("security-api-documentation-container") based on the built docker image. **Fails** if a previous container created by this command is running.
     * **'docker-start'**: builds docker image and runs docker container based on the built docker image.